An honest account of what brought us here, what we built, and where the work has taken us.

 The most profound impact was interior — in ourselves, in our marriage, in how we parent, and in how we hold relationships across generations, including with extended family who see the world quite differently from us.

-We could not stay in Tiruvannamalai indefinitely — we wanted our children to have more community, and ourselves to be closer to extended family.
-We moved to Chennai, where we are now part of a homeschoolers network of around two hundred families.
-What we have found, almost without exception, is that alternative learning spills into alternative choices about lifestyle and livelihood.
+At the end of 2025, we followed the work into its next chapter — moving to Chennai, where we are now part of a homeschoolers network of around two hundred families.
+This is something we have come to trust about this path: it asks you to keep moving, keep adapting, keep showing up to what is actually needed rather than what was planned.
+We have tried to say yes to that.
+What we have found here, almost without exception, is that alternative learning spills into alternative choices about lifestyle and livelihood.
 These families are not just rethinking school.
 They are rethinking everything.
 So are we.

 We are also developing what we call regenerative leadership — the conviction that the inner work we do as individuals and families must connect to the larger systems we are part of.
 India's non-profit sector is full of people working hard and burning out, leading from older frameworks that were never designed to be sustainable.
-We believe our combination — educational leadership, community building, spiritual practice, and a willingness to do our own inner work — gives us something specific to offer.
+Our combination of educational leadership, community building, spiritual practice, and a willingness to do our own inner work gives us something specific to offer.

 The alternative path is not a destination.
 It is a practice.
 It requires that you show up for it every day, fail at it regularly, and choose it again anyway.